Learn something new every day

 Drinking alcohol, especially distilled liquors, kills many bacteria in the mouth.
 Smoking can have a similar effect.
 Mouth breathing, either consciously or while sleeping, changes the environment of the mouth and can shift the microbial balance.

-White spots on the tongue can be caused by the growth of yeast as well.
+White spots can be caused by the growth of yeast as well.
 Candidia albicans yeast, the same yeast generally responsible for yeast infections, can infect the tongue.
 This is also known as oral thrush.
 Thrush, unlike simple bacteria overgrowth, can be somewhat painful.
 The white spots caused by yeast may bleed slightly as well.

 Patients with compromised or undeveloped immune systems are at greater risk of infection.
 This includes the very young and the elderly.
 Individuals who wear false teeth are at an increased risk for thrush.
 The loss of most of the normal bacteria in the mouth, most often from antibiotic use, can also lead to the growth of oral thrush.